hanabi/hanabi.github.io/misc/deleted-conventions.md

   - Bob knows that technically, this could be a *Play Clue* on a blue 2 or a rainbow 2, but in general he can assume that it is a blue 2.
   - Cathy has a blue 3 on chop and is in danger of discarding it.
   - Thus, Bob assumes that he has a blue 2 and clues blue to Cathy as a *Play Clue* on the blue 3.
-- The Hyphenated group has never actually used this convention, but it is documented here since it is played with on Board Game Arena.
+- Our group has never actually used this convention, but it is documented here since it is played with on Board Game Arena.

 <br />